hid-io/hid-io-core/spec/README.md

 All payloads are Id specific and may include any sort of day without restriction as long as it fits within the max payload size.
 If the payload is larger, the payload may be chunked into Continued packets.
 The receiving side will need to keep track of the previous packet type to process the continued packet.

-The Id Width is the number of bytes used to construct the Id.
-The Id width is increased using 8 bit increments and must be shifted onto the accumulator.
-This means with a 32 bit Id using 8 byte packets there can be a maximum payload of 2 bytes.
-Continued packets do not include the Id so 6 bytes of data can be sent in each successive packet.
-The first byte in the Id is the LSB (least signifiant byte), or in otherwords, little-endian.
+The Id Width field indicates whether the Id is 16 bits or 32 bits wide.
+As long as the Id is lower than 2^16, a 16 bit field is always supported.
+Only use 32 bit Ids when required, not all firmwares will support 32 bit Ids.

 __Data Packet__
 ```
 <data> <length> <Id> [payload]

-Data Packet, 32 bit Id, 4 byte length (actual length 6), Id 15
+Data Packet, 32 bit Id, Continued, 4 byte length (actual length 6), Id 15
-0x10 0x04 0x0F 0x00 0x00 0x00
+0x18 0x04 0x0F 0x00 0x00 0x00
 ```

 __Acknowledge Packet__